 - Abnormal breath sounds

 - Spinal tap to obtain a sample of cerebrospinal fluid (CSF)

 - Cerebrospinal fluid (CSF) culture and other tests to check for signs of infection

 - Chest x-ray

 - Cryptococcal antigen test (looks for a certain molecule that the Cryptococcus neoformans fungus can shed into the blood)

 Cryptococcosis is infection with Cryptococcus neoformans fungus.

-Cryptococcus neoformans, the fungus that causes this disease, is ordinarily found in soil.
-It enters and infects the body through the lungs.
-Once inhaled, infection with cryptococcosis may go away on its own, remain in the lungs only, or spread throughout the body (disseminate).
+Cryptococcus neoformans is the fungus that causes this disease.
+It is usually found in soil.
+If you breathe it in, it infects your lungs.
+The infection may go away on its own, remain in the lungs only, or spread throughout the body (disseminate).

 Physical examination may reveal: